 Gyokusendo: A Hammered Copperware Workshop

 Your next stop is the famous Gyokusendo, an over 200-year-old workshop.
 Gyokusendo has become synonymous with hammered copperware items of museum-quality artistry.
-The Meiji government of the late 19th century encouraged the Tsubame artisans, including those working at Gyokusendo, to promote their work at international expositions, which shifted the artisans from crafting everyday items to creating artistic ones.
+The Meiji government of the late 19th century encouraged the Tsubame artisans, including those working at Gyokusendo, to promote their work at international expositions, which shifted the artisans from crafting everyday items to creating arts and crafts.

 Tsubame city’s copperworking consists of using a single sheet of copper and hammering it into the shape of a vessel using a hammer or wooden mallet.
 Although copper is an easy metal to work with, it hardens as it is hammered and must be reheated repeatedly until the artisan achieves the shape he or she envisions.
 You can often see the artisans at work when you visit.